Published by Jeremy. Last Updated on November 22, 2023.

 Fort Ligonier, Return via Mt.
 Pleasant

-Fort Ligonier in the borough of the same name is a full reconstruction of the 18th century fort and offers tours highlighting the region's early history.
+Fort Ligonier in the borough of the same name is a full reconstruction of the 18th-century fort and offers tours highlighting the region's early history.

-This seasonal attraction can be enjoyed in just a few hours, so afterwards head a few miles down the road to the kid-oriented theme park Idlewild or, if you are returning without kids, make the detour via Mount Pleasant to the local favorite brewery, Helltown.
+This seasonal attraction can be enjoyed in just a few hours, so afterward head a few miles down the road to the kid-oriented theme park Idlewild or, if you are returning without kids, make the detour via Mount Pleasant to the local favorite brewery, Helltown.

 Looking for more things to do in Pittsburgh?
 Check out the previous link for a number of our favorite options!
+Or if you are looking for Pittsburgh weekend trips, click for more ideas a bit further out!